shawntabrizi/shawntabrizi.github.io/_posts/2019-07-28-interacting-with-the-substrate-rpc-endpoint.md

 * For storage values:

 	```
-	xxhash128(bytes("ModuleName" + " " + "StorageItem"))
+	xxhash128("ModuleName") + xxhash128("StorageName")
 	```

 * For storage maps:

 	```
-	blake256hash(bytes("ModuleName" + " " + "StorageItem") + bytes(scale("StorageItemKey")))
+	xxhash128("ModuleName") + xxhash128("StorageName") + blake256hash("StorageItemKey")
 	```

 * For storage double maps:

 	```
-	blake256hash(bytes("ModuleName" + " " + "StorageItem") + bytes(scale("FirstStorageItemKey"))) + blake256hash(bytes(scale("SecondStorageItemKey")))
+	xxhash128("ModuleName") + xxhash128("StorageName") + blake256hash("FirstKey") + blake256hash("SecondKey")
 	```

+This constructs a "prefix trie", where all storage items for a module share a common prefix, where all storage keys under a storage item share a common prefix, and so on...
 This may not make a lot of sense right now, but we will do some practical examples below to hopefully clarify.

-> **Historical Info:** Note that for storage values we use the [XXHash](https://github.com/shepmaster/twox-hash) (a non-crypographic hash algorithm), whereas for storage maps we use [Blake-256](https://en.wikipedia.org/wiki/BLAKE_(hash_function)).
-It used to be that XXHash was used in both situations, however [there were concerns](https://github.com/paritytech/substrate/issues/1868) about attacks where external users could manipulate storage maps to generate storage keys to collide with one another.
-The same issue does not arise for storage values because the seed used in the hash is not manipulatable by external parties.
-XXHash is an order of magnitude faster in real world situations, so we continue to use it when possible, but for added cryptographic security guarantees, we need to use `Blake256`.
+> **Learn More:** Check out my deep-dive into Substrate storage [here]({% post_url 2019-12-09-substrate-storage-deep-dive %}).

 ## Querying Runtime Storage